 - meet other UWA students with Autism Spectrum Disorder or a related condition at social gatherings

 You’ll be paired with a volunteer Psychology Honours student with whom you can discuss relevant issues and develop strategies to tackle things like time management, forming friendships, group work and oral presentations.
 For more information, contact Anna Jorgensen at email@example.com or 6488 4652.

-Located in the Careers Centre, the on-campus employment service is available every Wednesday for final-year graduating and graduated students with disability and medical condition.
+Located in the Careers Centre, the on-campus employment service is available every Wednesday for final-year graduating and graduated students and every Monday for first and second year students with a disability or medical condition.

 We can help with: